India Association of Kansas City By-Laws

 ARTICLE VI – Officers

-The Executive Committee shall be comprised of the following offices:
+- The Executive Committee shall be comprised of at least the following offices:

-- The term shall be fore a minimum of one year.
+- The term shall be for a minimum of one (1) year.

 - Should any committee member be removed or resign during the fiscal year, the position shall remain open until the next selection process or it may be filled upon a majority vote of the executive committee.